Partnering with farmers along the Santa Clara River is our best chance for protecting critical river habitat in Southern California.

-In just 10 years we’ve made major strides protecting one of the most important and intact river systems in southern California.
-A vital source of fresh water for our consumption and for farmers, the Santa Clara River and its tributaries also offer some of the last riparian and freshwater habitat for wildlife in southern California within hundreds of miles.
+The Nature Conservancy has made major strides in protecting one of the most important and intact river systems in Southern California.
+The Santa Clara River is a vital source of drinking water for the local community, as well as a key resource for many prosperous farms.
+It also offers some of the last riverside and freshwater habitat for wildlife in the bustling Los Angeles-Ventura region.

 THE STAKES ARE HIGH

-Starting high up in the Angeles National Forest in Los Angeles County and flowing down into Ventura County and the Pacific Ocean, the Santa Clara River and its tributaries are surrounded by 12 million people.
-As the population soars—experts predict 19 million by 2020—urban sprawl bears down on the river and its watershed, delivering a triple threat impacting
+Starting high up in the Angeles National Forest in Los Angeles County, flowing down into Ventura County and into the estuary at McGrath State Beach, the Santa Clara River and its tributaries are surrounded by more than 12 million people.
+As the population soars, urban sprawl bears down on the river and its watershed, threatening:

-The supply and quality of the region’s fresh water, including groundwater recharged by the river
+The supply and quality of the region’s freshwater, including precious groundwater reservoirs that are fed by the river;

-- The farmers whose fields and groves line the river and surrounding lands, making a healthy contribution to the local economy and regional identity
+The farmers whose fields and groves line the river and surrounding lands, making a healthy contribution to the local economy and regional identity; and

-- The plants and animals within the watershed that rely on the extensive freshwater and riparian habitat of the river system, including a staggering 38 species on the state or federal threatened or endangered lists and hundreds more migratory and resident species
+The plants and animals within the watershed that rely on the extensive habitat of the river system, including a staggering 16 species within one mile of the mainstem of the river that are federally and/or state listed as threatened or endangered.

-Adding to the pressure, 95 percent of southern California’s river and wetland habitat has already been lost.
-In fact, this is one of the last rivers in southern California that remains relatively natural.
-Large sections of other major rivers in the region—once big, flowing rivers—have been reduced to concrete channels, including the Santa Ana, San Gabriel and Los Angeles rivers.
-The Santa Clara River and its tributaries offer perhaps our best chance for protecting river habitat in southern California.
+Adding to the pressure, 95 percent of Southern California’s river and wetland habitat has already been lost.
+In fact, this is one of the last rivers in Southern California that remains relatively natural.
+Other major rivers in the region, including the Santa Ana, San Gabriel and Los Angeles, have been reduced from lush, flowing rivers to largely concrete channels with very little wildlife habitat.

-When we launched the Santa Clara River project, southern California was at the peak of one of its largest real estate booms, with building plans being approved as fast as they were proposed.
-It became clear that protecting the 84-mile-long river and its numerous tributaries would not be enough to save them and their wetlands.
-To be truly effective, we needed a buffer zone between the river and the developed areas.
-The threatened farmland could provide that buffer.
+When TNC launched the Santa Clara River project in 1999, Southern California was at the peak of one of its largest real-estate booms, with building plans being approved as fast as they were proposed.
+It became clear that protecting the 84-mile-long river and its numerous tributaries would require a buffer zone between the river and the developed areas.
+Threatened farmland could provide that buffer.

 Restoring the river includes working with our partners to find smarter ways to combat the tremendous problems brought on by invasive weeds, like Arundo donax, a head-high grass that chokes out the native plants that hundreds of animals depend on for food and shelter.